Use an Existing Access Token

 -

-To get the instance URL and access token for the org to connect to, run the org display command.
-See the values for the Access Token and Instance
+URL for the org to connect to.
+See the value for the Instance

 Use config set to set the org-instance-url configuration variable.
 To set it locally,